secretstartups/handbook/hiring/recruiting-framework/recruiting-operations-insights/index.html.md

 ### Vendor Contracts and Renewals

-If a new vendor is being considered or, when a vendor contract is up for renewal, please [open an Issue](https://gitlab.com/gl-recruiting/operations/-/issues/new?issue) using the `Vendor Contract Request or Renewal` template.
+If a new vendor is being considered or, when a vendor contract is up for renewal, please [open an Issue](https://gitlab.com/gl-talent-acquisition/operations/-/issues/new?issue) using the `Vendor Contract Request or Renewal` template.
 Please open this as early as possible so that there's ample time for benchmarking quotes and engaging in negotiations, if need be.
 A quote, while helpful, is **not**  needed prior to opening an Issue.

 In the Issue, please provide the requested information and as much detail as possible.
 For example, what the service is for, how many licenses will be needed, and the like.
-With that, the Recruiting Operations & Insights will takeover and prepare either a [Procurement Issue](https://gitlab.com/gitlab-com/Finance-Division/procurement-team/procurement/-/issues/new) for approval and see to its conclusion.
+With that, the Talent Acquisition Operations & Insights will takeover and prepare either a [Procurement Issue](https://gitlab.com/gitlab-com/Finance-Division/procurement-team/procurement/-/issues/new) for approval and see to its conclusion.

 ----

 ### Common Issues

-The Recruiting Operations & Insights team utilizes [Recruiting Operations Issues](https://gitlab.com/gl-recruiting/operations/-/issues) to provide support for a variety of requests regarding systems support and access requests across Recruiting's systems.
+The Talent Acquisition Operations & Insights team utilizes [Talent Acquisition Operations Issues](https://gitlab.com/gl-talent-acquisition/operations/-/issues) to provide support for a variety of requests regarding systems support and access requests across Talent Acquisition's systems.

 <details>
   <summary markdown='span'>